opf/openproject/docs/system-admin-guide/authentication/kerberos/README.md

 As Kerberos provides its own Basic Auth challenges if configured as shown above, it will prevent you from using the OpenProject API using an Authorization header such as API key authentication or OAuth2.

+> [!NOTE]
-**Note:** A precondition to use this workaround is to run OpenProject under its own path (server prefix) such as `https://YOUR DOMAIN/openproject/`.
+> A precondition to use this workaround is to run OpenProject under its own path (server prefix) such as `https://YOUR DOMAIN/openproject/`.
 If you are not using this, you need to first reconfigure the wizard with `openproject reconfigure` to use such a path prefix.
 Alternatively, you might have success by using a separate domain or subdomain, but this is untested.

 To work around this, you will have to configure a separate route to access the API, bypassing the Kerberos configuration.
 You can do that by modifying the `/etc/openproject/addons/apache2/custom/vhost/kerberos.conf`as follows: